Swiss cuisine: History

-The agrarian regions began to specialize towards the end of the Middle Ages, thus developing their own food pattern: in the Alpine regions, breeders fed on dairy products, cheese, nuts, berries, mushrooms, vegetables and fruits; on the Plateau, ploughmen fed on porridge, soups, bread, legumes, vegetables and, from time to time, wine.
+The agrarian regions began to specialize toward the end of the Middle Ages, thus developing their own food pattern: in the Alpine regions, breeders fed on dairy products, cheese, nuts, berries, mushrooms, vegetables and fruits; on the Plateau, ploughmen fed on porridge, soups, bread, legumes, vegetables and, from time to time, wine.
 The diet varied greatly according to the seasons.
 Fresh garden vegetables gave way in winter to dried fruit and sauerkraut.
 The occasional famines forced the consumption of more acorns, beets, roots and breads made of substitutes.

+A wealthy Basel family dining.
+Note the absence of forks and the use of silver cups for wine (1559 painting by Hans Hug Kluber).

 The population boom of the early modern period led, while agricultural productivity stagnated, to an impoverishment of the diet (essentially based on porridge) and a decline in meat consumption.
 The supply was irregular, shortages and high prices frequent.
 However, the European colonization of the Americas led to the introduction of new food products, such as sugar and various fruits and vegetables.
 The 18th century finally experienced the food revolution which notably saw the introduction of potato, maize and cocoa.
 Maize spread to Ticino, the St. Gallen Rhine Valley and a few valleys in Graubünden, which adopted polenta for breakfast.
 Meanwhile, the potato was adopted as staple food in most regions of the country.

 These new crops were not only easier to cultivate in Swiss soil, which made them crucial in combating food insecurity.
 By the end of the 18th century, local governments and reformers even encouraged potato cultivation as a public health and economic measure.
 The growing integration of Switzerland into European trade networks also facilitated the circulation of foodstuffs, culinary knowledge, and preserved goods, laying the foundations of modern Swiss gastronomy.